| Before I get started with the factual information, now that I've had years to put this chapter of my life into some kind of perspective... Who

 articles like the one above were the reason that

 Dr. Richard Gardner began to loosen the emphasis on sexual abuse claims being involved with PAS.
+Although it does happen, and when it does is

 devastating to the wrongly accused parent.... we must all remember how inherently evil people can be when they think there